NOSTVA/usps-v2/README.md

 ## Product Package Description Requirements
-When creating a new product, Require the product owner to fill the following fields as product's package description.
+When creating a new product, require the seller to fill the following fields as product's package description.
 ```javascript
 {
   originZIPCode: "string",  //^\d{5}(?:[-\s]\d{4})?$